awsdocs/aws-cdk-guide/doc_source/assets.md

 Assets are local files, directories, or Docker images that can be bundled into AWS CDK libraries and apps; for example, a directory that contains the handler code for an AWS Lambda function\.
 Assets can represent any artifact that the app needs to operate\.

-You typically reference assets through APIs that are exposed by specific AWS constructs\.
-For example, when you define a [lambda\.Function](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html) construct, the [code](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html#code) property lets you pass an [asset](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Code.html#static-assetpath) \(directory\)\. `Function` uses assets to bundle the contents of the directory and use it for the function's code\.
+You add assets through APIs that are exposed by specific AWS constructs\.
+For example, when you define a [lambda\.Function](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html) construct, the [code](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html#code) property lets you pass an [asset](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Code.html#static-fromassetpath) \(directory\)\. `Function` uses assets to bundle the contents of the directory and use it for the function's code\.
 Similarly, [ecs\.ContainerImage\.fromAsset](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ecs.ContainerImage.html#static-from-assetdirectory-props) uses a Docker image built from a local directory when defining an Amazon ECS task definition\.

 ## Assets in detail<a name="assets_details"></a>